Alan Richard Hill: Details

 Hill was 21 years old, and a lieutenant in the 58th (Rutlandshire) Regiment of Foot (which had become the 2nd Battalion, The Northamptonshire Regiment under the Childers Reforms by the time the award was gazetted), British Army during the First Boer War when the following deed took place on 28 January 1881 at the Battle of Laing's Nek, South Africa, for which he was awarded the VC.

 The citation reads; "For gallant conduct at the action of Laing's Nek on the 28th January, 1881, in having, after the retreat was ordered, remained behind and endeavoured to carry out of action Lieutenant Baillie, of the same Corps, who was lying on the ground severely wounded.
 Being unable to lift that officer into the saddle, he carried him in his arms until Lieutenant Baillie was shot dead.
 Lieutenant Hill then brought a wounded man out of action on his horse, after which he returned and rescued another.
 All these acts being performed under a heavy fire."

 Laing's Nek was the last occasion that a British regiment carried its colours into action.
 The 58th were led up the hillside by Lieutenant Lancelot Baillie carrying the Regimental Colour and Hill carrying the Queen's Colour.
 Baillie was mortally wounded.
 Hill passed the two colours to Sergeant Budstock for safe keeping.

 Further information

-He was adjutant of the 3rd and 4th battalions from October 1887 and achieved the rank of major in September 1896 before he retired from the army in October 1901.
+He was adjutant of the 3rd and 4th (Northampton and Rutland Militia) battalions of the regiment from October 1887 and achieved the rank of major in September 1896 before he retired from the army in October 1901.

 In April 1902 he married, in London, Muriel Lilias Oliphant Walker (1876–1953), daughter of T. S. Walker, of Maunby Hall, Thirsk, Yorkshire.
 He changed his name to Hill-Walker.
 There were two sons: